no-self-required/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-The stack includes: HTML, CSS, JS, jQuery and AJAX for front end, and Node, Express and MongoDB for back end.
+The stack includes: HTML, CSS, JS, jQuery and AJAX for front end.
+Node, Express and MongoDB for back end.

 ## Getting Started